U.S. Neighborhoods Database

 Why is this product more expensive than your other databases?

 Neighborhood boundaries are not well-tracked by the federal government.
-So, this database has required countless errors of manual labor collecting data from local agencies, original research, and data cleaning.
+So, this database has required countless hours of manual labor collecting data from local agencies, original research, and data cleaning.

 Why should I trust this data?